2025-ilaria/project-/rdf-triples.md

 > - Object: it is declared as `arco:hasIntervention` and provided with `rdfs:label` describing the intervention

 ---
-## 5️⃣RDF Triple for type of architecture
+## 5️⃣ RDF Triple for the type of architecture

-🔍Using a **zero-shot prompt technique**, we asked ChatGPT to create a RDF Triple:
+🔍Using a **zero-shot prompting technique**, we asked ChatGPT to create a RDF Triple:

 ![Screenshot](assets/css/Screenshot%20prompt%20dc%20type%20triple.png)

-Here the result➡️
+Here the result: ➡️

 ```rdf
 @prefix dc: <http://purl.org/dc/terms/> .